jeeshan12/SeleniumPrometheusIntegration/README.md

 # SeleniumPrometheusIntegration
-This repro demonstrates how to integrate the Prometheus and Grafana for Monitoring end to end test cases
+This repository demonstrates how to integrate the Prometheus and Grafana for Monitoring end to end test cases.